Breach of Real Estate Contract Attorney – Orange County CA

 In most cases it is far smoother and easier to sell one’s existing home before buying another property as the timing and financing don’t always work out as smoothly as all parties will desire.
 In the real world there are buyers that didn’t know they were in the market until they stumble across that perfect property.
 There are dozens of reasons why House Sale Contingencies arise.

 A house sale contingency – provides buyers a specified window of time to sell and settle their existing homes in order to finance the new one.
 This type of contingency protects buyers because, if their existing home doesn’t sell for at least the asking price, the buyer can then back out of the contract without legal consequences.
-House sale contingencies are often difficult on the seller, who may be forced to pass up another offer while waiting for the outcome of the contingency but decides to because the market is slow, offers are slim, the contingent buyer is a qualified and platinum potentially with significant cash to make the sale all but bulletproof; all is perfect but for the uncertainty of the buyer’s house selling at the terms of the contingency clause.
+House sale contingencies are often difficult on the seller, who may be forced to pass up viable offers while waiting for the outcome of the contingency but decides to the contingency because the market is slow, offers are slim, the contingent buyer is a qualified and when the house sells will have significant cash to make the sale all but bulletproof.
+In these situations, all looks good but for the uncertainty of the buyer’s house selling at the terms of the contingency clause.
 If the buyer is unable to perform in the window of time specified, the seller retains the right to cancel the contract.

 Professional Real Estate Litigation

-Real Estate Attorney, Edwin Fahlen, represents both plaintiffs and defendants in disputes such as the following:
+Real estate litigatin attorney, Edwin Fahlen, represents both plaintiffs and defendants in disputes such as the following:

 - Commercial property development disputes